gibbz-one/dehats_lita/README.md

 # dehats_lita

+This is a checkout of Lita - SQLite Administration Tool, an Adobe Air project to manage sqlite databases.

-This is a checkout from dehats_lita SVN repository located at https://xp-dev.com/svn/dehats_lita/
+It is from dehats_lita SVN repository located at https://xp-dev.com/svn/dehats_lita/

 More info: